-Problem Cause Remedy Improper air circulation in the cargo compartment.
+Problem Cause Remedy circulation in the cargo compartment.
 Inspect the unit and cargo compartment to determine if the evaporator fan(s) are working and properly circulating the air.
 Poor air circulation may be due to improper loading of the cargo, shifting of the load, or fan belt slippage.
 Correct as required.
 Continue monitoring return air temperature until problem is corrected.
-The unit did not start automatically.
 Determine the cause for not starting.
 Correct as required.
 Continue monitoring the return air temperature until the reading is within the desired temperature range of the setpoint.